ying-teaching/python-book/docs/ch12_django/notes/django_crash_course.md

 It is common to show a list of objects.
 Django has a so-called **generic view class** `ListView` as a super class for such views.

 The home view shows a list of tasks, the view definition in `tasks/views.py` is very simple.
 By specifying `model = Task`, the view gets tasks from database and render the `task_list.html` with list of tasks.
+If you don't use the `task_list.html` as the template name, you should set `template_name` class attribute to the customized template name.

 ```python
 from django.views.generic import ListView